March 20, 2015

 Spring is Here!
-7-Point Plan to Get Your Motorcycle Ready to Ride
+BikeBandit's 7-Point Plan to Get Your Motorcycle Ready to Ride

 Spring is here, the sun's hanging around longer, and we know you're itching to get riding!
-But don't hit the road just yet - there's a few things you need to do to get your bike back in shape after hibernating all winter.
-Read our guide, and make sure your bike is as ready to hit the road as you are!
+But don't hit the road just yet - read our guide, and make sure your bike is as ready to hit the road as you are!

 Either way, using our guide, it should only take a couple of hours to get your bike in tip-top shape for riding season, so you don't miss a single day of it when it gets here!

 So here's a quick rundown of the 7-point plan to Winter recovery, in order of importance:

 - Manual Labor - Dust off your trusty service manual and skim through it

 - Fuel First - Why you shouldn't use old fuel

 - Battery Maintenance - Lead-acid or lithium, you probably need a charge